hbristow/pysetup/README.md

 ### Test

-To test whether numpy has successfully built against OpenBLAS, boot up `ipython`:
+To test whether numpy has successfully built against OpenBLAS, boot up the new interpreter you just installed:

     ipython